d-morrison/IntroStatActivities/_book/12-A17-inference-1ofeach-simulation.md

 \newpage

-16. When using the `two_mean_test()` function, we need to enter the name of the response variable, `Snowfall`, and the name of the explanatory variable, `WeatherPattern`, for the formula.
-The name of the data set as shown above is `Snow`.
+16. When using the `two_mean_test()` function, we need to enter the name of the response variable, `number_of_uses`, and the name of the explanatory variable, `condition`, for the formula.
+The name of the data set as shown above is `rude``.
 What values should be entered for each of the following to create 1000 simulated samples?

-* First in subtraction (What is the outcome for the explanatory variable that is used as first in the order of subtraction? `"El_Nino"` or `"La_Nina"`):
+* First in subtraction (What is the outcome for the explanatory variable that is used as first in the order of subtraction? `"control"` or `"rudeness"`):

 \vspace{.2in}
 * Number of repetitions: